awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-getting-started.md

 ### Prerequisites<a name="connect-application-prerequisites-getting-started"></a>

-Add the `activemq-client.jar` and `activemq-pool.jar` packages to your Java build class path\.
+Add the `activemq-client.jar` and `activemq-pool.jar` packages to your Java class path\.
 The following example shows these dependencies in a Maven project `pom.xml` file\.

 ```
 <dependencies>